David Hytner at the Etihad Stadium

 Riccardo Calafiori’s long-range equaliser on his full Arsenal debut was a thing of beauty, City raging over the whys and wherefores of a quickly taken free-kick by Thomas Partey in the buildup and the visitors felt the surge of possibility when Gabriel Magalhães headed them in front, from a set piece, of course.
 No team does them quite like Arsenal these days.

 Now the lines of the contest were redrawn once more.
-We were into the seventh minute of first-half stoppage-time and Leandro Trossard, already on a booking, had fouled Bernardo Silva.
+We were into the seventh minute of first-half stoppage time and Leandro Trossard, already on a booking, had fouled Bernardo Silva.
 But what was this?
 Trossard was shown a second yellow card for, it turned out, blasting the ball away.

 It was a letter-of-the-law decision, one to recall Declan Rice’s offence for his second caution in Arsenal’s 1-1 home draw against Brighton at the end of August, albeit Trossard really cleared his lines this time.
 Arsenal had been bitten but they were not shy – or wiser.